I hope everyone had a good Thanksgiving. I know that this year is an oddity in many ways, one requiring change and adaptation.

 Rainbow Scud Dubbing (light shade) (link)

-$6.
+$7.
 I normally scoff at the notion of magical material.
 I no longer do, now that I’ve discovered rainbow scud dubbing.
 I’ve had many days when fish are not taking until I put on a pattern that uses this material.
 Sometimes, just a touch of this stuff is more than enough.
+For some reason, it works really well with rainbows.
 I make flies with this dubbing from a size 10 down to 20.
-It works!

 CDC Feathers (link)

 $7.
 These are unbeatable for small emerger patterns or for nymphs at slow-ish water.
 Their life-like movement is a strong strike trigger.
 On some days when pressured trout are gun-shy, a pattern that incorporates CDC has saved my outing.